The John B Goodenough Award is awarded for outstanding contributions to the chemical sciences in any area of materials chemistry.

 - Individuals named in any of the following roles during the nomination and judging period are not eligible to nominate or be nominated:

-- Materials Chemistry Division Award Committee members
+- Materials Chemistry Prize Committee members

-- Division Presidents
+- RSC Subject Community Presidents

 - Trustees of the Royal Society of Chemistry

-- This prize is open to nominees working in the UK or Ireland only
+- This prize is open to nominees working in the UK or Ireland only.

-- There are no career stage restrictions associated with this prize
+- There are no career stage restrictions associated with this prize.

-- When nominating previous RSC prize or award winners, please remember that a person cannot be awarded twice for substantially the same body of work
+- When nominating previous RSC prize winners, please remember that a person cannot be awarded twice for substantially the same body of work.

 To make a nomination, please use our online nominations system to submit the following information:

-- Your nominee's name and contact details
+- Your nominee's name and contact details.

-- An up to date CV for the nominee (no longer than one A4 side, 11pt text) which should include a summary of their education and career, and a maximum of 5 relevant publications or patents
+- An up to date CV for the nominee (no longer than one A4 side, 11pt text) which should include a summary of their education and career, and a maximum of 5 relevant publications or patents.

 - A short citation describing what the nominee should be awarded for.
-This must be no longer than 250 characters (including spaces) and no longer than one sentence
+This must be no longer than 250 characters (including spaces) and no longer than one sentence.

-- A supporting statement (up to 750 words) addressing the selection criteria
+- A supporting statement (up to 750 words) addressing the selection criteria.
+Our guidance for nominators page has more information on writing this supporting statement.

 - A statement (up to 100 words) describing how your nominee has contributed more broadly to the scientific community.
 A list of possible examples is outlined in the ‘selection criteria’ tab.